 - What is the reputation of the agency?
 Is the agency known for developing new models and getting them bookings?
 Do they have connections to larger agencies in bigger modeling markets?
 What is their plan for how to market you?

 - If you need new photos, ask the agency for a list of different photographers they would recommend.
-If they insist that you use their in-house photographer, this should be a warning sign that they probably earn more selling photo shoots than getting you bookings.
-An agency should not earn income from your photo shoots.
+If they insist that you use their in-house photographer, beware.
+That could be a warning sign that they earn more selling photoshoots than they do getting you bookings.
+An agency should not earn income from your photoshoots.

 - Is the agency part of a modeling school?
-Modeling classes can be beneficial to some models but are never a requirement for you to get signed to an agency.
+Modeling classes can be beneficial to some models, but they shouldn't be a requirement for you to get signed to an agency.

-- Are you in a large market like New York, Los Angeles, Milan, Paris or a smaller local market?
-Most models do not start at the top in big New York or Paris agencies, rather they learn the business, develop their look, and build their books in the smaller market agencies.
-While a big agency in New York may offer to advance your expenses, agencies in smaller markets don’t have the resources to finance new models.
-If you have the opportunity to work with an agency in a smaller market don't pass it up, they can be a valuable asset to your career.
+- Are you in a large market like New York, Los Angeles, Milan, or Paris?
+Or are you in a smaller, local market?
+Most models do not start at the top in big New York or Paris agencies.
+Rather, they learn the business, develop their look, and build their books in the smaller market agencies.
+While a big agency in New York may offer to advance your expenses, agencies in smaller markets are less likely to have the resources to finance new models.
+Still, if you have the opportunity to work with an agency in a smaller market, don't pass it up.
+Small market agencies can be a valuable asset to your career.

 When you are signed to an agency, you are considered an independent contractor.
-You are not an employee of the agency, but rather your services as a model are contracted by the agency.
+You are not an employee of the agency.
+Your services as a model are contracted by the agency.
 Essentially, you are a sole proprietor of your own business.
 Therefore, all the expenses incurred will be your responsibility.
 Having said that, there are instances where an agency may be willing to advance some of these expenses to get you started.
 Once you start booking jobs, the agency will deduct what is owed to them from your account.

-Even after you start working and booking lots of jobs you, just like all the other supermodels, will have ongoing expenses such as new photo shoots, prints for your book, couriers, agency website fees, agency commissions, travel expenses, long-distance telephone charges, etc. These expenses aren't unique to new models—even established supermodels have similar expenses from time to time.
-However, these will (hopefully) be small expenses in regards to the income you will earn, plus your business expenses will be tax deductible.
+Even after you start working and book lots of jobs, you will have ongoing expenses like new photoshoots, prints for your book, couriers, agency website fees, agency commissions, travel expenses, long-distance telephone charges, etc. These expenses aren't unique to new models—even established supermodels have similar expenses from time to time.
+However, these will (hopefully) be small expenses in comparison to the income you will earn.
+Also, remember that any business expenses will be tax-deductible.

 Every Model and Every Agency Is Different

-When it comes to modeling start-up fees and expenses, it’s important to keep in mind that every model and every agency is different.
+When it comes to modeling startup fees and expenses, it’s important to keep in mind that every model and every agency is different.
 If you asked 100 successful models how they got started, you’d likely get 100 different stories.
-Some may have had certain advantages that you can't personally replicate, but most of them probably did not, and they worked very hard to get where they are, and by matching their work ethic, you can get there, as well.
+Some may have had certain advantages that you can't personally replicate, but most of them probably did not.
+Most models worked very hard to get where they are, and by matching their work ethic, you can get there, as well.